wajahat-alikhan/wajahat-alikhan.github.io/README.md

-# Industry Collaborations
+# Projects
-* Leading a collaborative project with Kyung Hee University Hospital at Gangdong for MRI and PET images.
+* Leading a collaborative project with Kyung Hee University Hospital at Gangdong for MRI to PET cross modal synthesis task.